plredmond/gltut-gpipe/README.md

 ### Cloning

-This repo is structured as an overlay on the original tutorials.
-The code here should run independently, but if you want to see the c++ and haskell in one tree, you can do so:
+The code in this repo *will run independently* of any other files.
+However, if you want to see the c++ and haskell code in one tree, you can overlay them:

 ```sh
 git clone https://github.com/plredmond/gltut-gpipe.git